SNWCreations/BattleForMoney/COMMANDS.en_US.md

 Parameters wrapped with `<>` are required parameters, and parameters wrapped with `[]` are optional parameters.

-## /rfmgame
+## /bfmgame

 A command that performs basic operations on the runaway game.

 Administrator privileges are required to execute this command and all subcommands of this command.

-Usage: `/rfmgame <start/stop/pause/resume/respawn> [arguments..]`
+Usage: `/bfmgame <start/stop/pause/resume/respawn> [arguments..]`

 parameter:

     start: start the game.
-        hunterReleaseTime: This parameter affects the release time of hunters.
+        startTime: This parameter affects the release time of hunters.
 By default, the value specified by the configuration item 'hunter_release_time' is used.
     stop: Force stop the game.
     pause: Pause the game.
     resume: resume the game.